Causes of Lower Back PainBy Sally Ann Quirke | Filed under: Lower Back Pain

 First eliminate the cause of the low back pain and then repair the damaged structure.

-Eliminating the cause of Lower Back Pain is simple:
+Eliminating the cause of Lower Back Pain is relatively straight forward

 The most common reason of re-occurrence of back pain in my experience is poor management of the original lower back pain episode.
 Seek correct professional advice from the outset.
 The most effective treatments that I use for lower back pain are: